JarryShaw/broapt/docs/sphinx/source/broapt-app.rst

 .. _AndroPyTool: https://github.com/alexMyG/AndroPyTool

-AndroPyTool is configured for detection APK files, whose MIME type is ``application/vnd.android.package-archive`` in IANA registry.
+AndroPyTool is configured for detection of APK files, whose MIME type is ``application/vnd.android.package-archive`` in IANA registry.
 The configuration is as below:

 .. code:: yaml